Last updated: October 2022

 Source: Errigal College on Twitter

-Another significant benefit of weekly schedules is that you have a constant reminder of all your essential responsibilities.
+Another significant benefit of weekly schedules is that they remind you about all essential responsibilities.
 Thus, your chances of missing out on them are minimum to none.
+You can also use a time tracking program such as Rescuetime (or Rescuetime alternatives) to track the time you spend doing each task and then prioritize your responsibilities accordingly.

 7) Prioritize Your Health.
 We Mean It!